paveltimofeev/screens.io/tasklist.md

 -- support multiple filters on backend (viewports=[]) -- refactor filters funcs, make it easier to reuse
 -- Backend: store approves in history
+-- Backend: extract UIErrors into the separate class

 - DESIGN UI PAGES FOR MOBILE